 Another thing I have also found helpful in this journey of healthy eating, is to re-train your brain about food.
 Once you understand why glutenous grains and processed carbohydrates are not figure friendly and actually detrimental to your health, they just become a non-option.
 No need to feel deprived though, as there is a plethora of low-carb, gluten-free REAL FOOD to be had.
 When you make and devour a delicious bowl of zoodles with whatever healthy sauce you dream up, you have my permission to feel more than a little bit smug.
 Smug, because you made it with fresh grown not factory made ingredients that don't detract from your health, but actually lends to it.
 Food is medicine my friends, food is medicine.

-There are a couple of different techniques used in making zoodles, some use a spiral slicer, some use a regular vegetable peeler, personally, I prefer a julienne peeler.
-There’s really nothing to it, when it comes to making the noodles.
-I like to peel the zucchini first, but you don’t have to.
-To prevent slipping though, on one side, make one run through with your peeler and then flip over.
-I have found this makes it a little easier to stabilize the zucchini.
-Peel, peel, peel all the way down to the center on one side and then make a quarter turn working your way around the zucchini.
+There are a couple of different techniques used in making zoodles, some use a spiral slicer and some use a julienne peeler.
+There's really nothing to it, when it comes to making the noodles.
+I like to peel the zucchini first, but you don't have to.

 Prep Time: 10 minutes